-Run a simple retrospective to evaluate and improve your work
+Reflect as a group to evaluate and evolve your work

 The main purpose of holding a retrospective is to reflect on a recent agile sprint, project, or period of time in order to identify what went well, what could have gone better, and what changes can be made to improve future performance.